yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 ## Deploy Escrow (on ZKSync)

-After the Ethereum smart contract is deployed, the ZKSync smart contract must be deployed.
+After the Ethereum Payment Registry is deployed, the ZKSync Escrow must be deployed.

 For this, you will need to: